Turmeric Supplements - Eating Turmeric vs. Supplements

 Turmeric as a Spice

 For 5,000 years this extraordinary plant has been used in herbal remedies as well as cooking across India, Asia, and Central America.
-It is believed to provide several health benefits, including:
+Similar to ginger, turmeric has been used as medicine throughout history and is believed to provide several health benefits, including:

 Turmeric in Cooking

 Because of its bitter taste, turmeric is often combined with other herbs and spices for a more balanced and intense flavor.
 Curry powder is one of the most traditional spice blends featuring turmeric, but now you can find turmeric in a number of recipes from scrambled eggs and hummus to hot beverages.

 Turmeric tea, or golden milk, is a brew served up hot and frothy much like Chai.
 Typically made with coconut milk, honey, cinnamon, black pepper, turmeric and ginger (a cousin of turmeric), golden milk promises to deliver a healthy dose of antioxidants and is great as a post-workout drink.
 However, this is only partially true.

 While the fat from the milk and the addition of black pepper in recipes will help improve the absorption of dietary turmeric in the body, as a spice in powdered form, turmeric yields only about 3% of curcumin, as opposed to a turmeric supplement that can deliver as much as 95%: